alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

 -----------------------

 The BMON application uses some code libraries that do not come with Python.
-In this section, these libraries will be installed with a special script that works with the Webfaction hosting service.
-If you are using a different service, look at the contents of the ``install_packages.sh`` script and the ``requirements.txt`` file located in the ``$HOME/webapps/bmon_django/bmon`` directory to see which Python packages are required, and then install as appropriate for your system.
+In this section, these libraries will be installed with Python's pip package manager using a requirements.txt file that lists the required packages.

-For installing on Webfaction, first change into the BMON directory, ``cd $HOME/webapps/bmon_django/bmon``, and then run the following shell script that is in that directory:
+For installing on Webfaction, first change into the BMON directory, ``cd $HOME/webapps/bmon_django/bmon``, and then run the following command:

 ::

-    ./install_packages.sh
+    pip3.7 install --user -r requirements.txt

-This script can take a few minutes to complete.
+This command can take a few minutes to complete.
 There is some chance the installation process will be killed due to excessive memory usage (probably while installing the ``pandas`` package, and you will receive an email to that effect from Webfaction.
 The email will contain a link